 Taking good care of your teeth will guarantee they stay healthy and functional for a lifetime.
-Follow these care tips after your root canal to ensure your dental work lasts a lifetime:
+As a root canal treatment patient, you should follow these care tips after your appointment in our New York City office to ensure your dental work lasts a lifetime:

 - Eat a healthy soft diet until the crown and the permanent restoration is placed

 - See your dentist regularly (every 4-6 months) for a hygiene appointment

 - Brush your teeth twice daily for 2 minutes with a soft or electric toothbrush